Markossaurus/AWS_EKS_App/README.md

 Also, you will need to manually delete a vpc (will also delete a security group automatically), still didn't figure out why though...

-You can do that by running this command - sudo rm -rf /var/lib/jenkins/workspace/* (Note: this will delete ALL workspaces, change command according to your needs)

 # Clean up